-Atop of recognition, make feedback an activity everyone participates in.
-According to Achievers’ Employee Engagement and Retention Report, 90 percent of workers said that they are more likely to stay at a company that takes and acts on feedback.
+Atop of recognition as an employee retention best practice, make feedback an activity everyone participates in.
+According to Achievers’ Employee Retention and Engagement Report, 90 percent of workers said that they are more likely to stay at a company that takes and acts on feedback.
 Employee voice builds trust in management and strengthens relationships across teams.
 Implement a listening platform that enables everyone to give feedback and join in company-wide conversations.

 You can use an employee feedback tool that allows people’s ideas to be shared and heard.
 You can encourage employees to participate in pulse surveys or workplace chatbots.
 Meanwhile, enabling people to give feedback from anywhere using their mobile devices will increase the likelihood of their participation.
 The easier the user experience is, the more people will get engaged in your initiatives.

 How often should you give recognition?
 Every day!